When citing websites in APA style, your citation should follow one of the basic formats below.

 Webpage with a group author

 Name of group author.
-(Date).
+(Year, Month Day).
 Title.
 Website name.
 URL

 Webpage with no date

-If a publication date cannot be located, use “n.d.,” short for “no date,” instead.
+If a publication date cannot be located, use “n.d.”, short for “no date”.

-Name of group author. (n.d.).
+Name of group or individual author. (n.d.).
 Title.
 Website name.
 URL

 National Nurses United. (n.d.).
 Medicare for all: It’s time for guaranteed health care for everyone! https://www.nationalnursesunited.org/medicare-for-all

-To see more examples of citing in APA style, see see the library's online guide to APA Style or the Publication Manual of the American Psychological Association (7th edition) located at the Research Help desk.
+To see more examples and other situations of citing sources in APA style, see the library's online APA Citation guide.
+You can also find the Publication Manual of the American Psychological Association (7th edition) in the Knowledge Center’s reference collection and the Book Stacks.
+Purdue’s Online Writing Lab has a comprehensive guide to APA style.